patrickrstorz/DTfF_group_project/README.md

 Noteworthy of the libraries required for the project are two libraries for data retrieval:

-[World Bank Data](https://github.com/mwouts/world_bank_data) for retrieval of GDP indicators
+[World Bank Data](https://github.com/mwouts/world_bank_data) for retrieval of GDP indicators using the World Bank API

-[Pandas Datareader](https://github.com/pydata/pandas-datareader) for retrieval of Stock prices
+[Pandas Datareader](https://github.com/pydata/pandas-datareader) for retrieval of stock prices using the Yahoo Finance API

 ## Bugs